 Selling your house and need some quick, cheap landscaping ideas?
-Using pavers and pots or giving fences and letterboxes a facelift are the quickest ways to enhance your curb appeal.
+Using pavers and pots or giving fences and letterboxes a facelift are some of the easy ways to enhance your curb appeal.

 Street appeal is a major decider for whether people bother to come inside for a better look around.
-It is known to be one of the big turn-offs for prospective buyers.
+Poor street appeal is known to be one of the big turn-offs for prospective buyers.

 Some of the things that lower attractiveness are wheelie bins, hoses, dead planters, lichen covered pathways and anything junky-looking.
 Find out more about DIY tips for selling your house and what areas are best to focus on.

 Besides a landscaping clean-up, there are some basic things that will help - for instance re-staining the fence can make a huge difference to the cheapest of houses.